 What will happen if my child is often absent from school?

 • If absence continues, you will be invited to discuss the reasons for your child’s absence.
-Pam Skipp, our Parent Support Advisor may be invited to join the meeting.
+Our Parent Support Advisor may be invited to join the meeting.

 • If necessary, a referral will be made to the Attendance Service, so that the absence can be further investigated.